williamjackarnesen/nba-player-projections/methodology.md

 ## Welcome to the NBA Player Projection Model

 Welcome to the inaugural edition of the NBA Model, where we use simple machine-learning techniques to project NBA performance for the 2020-21 season.
-In this post, we will cover the basics of the model as well as some early predictions.
-If you are only interested in the output, please skip to section two.
+In this post, we will cover the basics of the model.

 ## 1.0 How does it work?